nonprofit email listWithout an email list, fundraising is tough because it limits your potential to get the revenue you need for your programs.

 This sounds like a small number, but don’t discount it!
 This can add up to hundreds — or even thousands — of new subscribers in a years’ time.

-4. Let your current subscribers help you grow your nonprofit email list.
+4. Let your current subscribers help you grow your email list.

-Every one of your nonprofit email newsletters should include buttons to share on social media and a “Forward this email to a friend” message.
+Every one of your newsletters should include buttons to share on social media and a “Forward this email to a friend” message, like this:

 If all of your contacts forwarded your email to 10 friends, even if just a small percentage of those friends followed through with a subscription, your reach could expand dramatically.

-At the bottom of your emails, include a “Subscribe” option as a simple text-based link so that the people receiving the forwarded emails can easily opt-in, too.
+At the bottom of your emails, include a “Subscribe” option as a simple text-based link so that the people receiving the forwarded emails can easily opt-in, too (see image above).

 5. Add a call to action to your email signature.

-Your email signature is one of the hottest, yet most overlooked, promotional tool you have.
+Your email signature is one of the hottest, yet most overlooked, promotional tools you have.

 Be sure to include a simple message and a link so people receiving your emails can join your list.